NBISweden/module-dmp-dm-practices/_episodes/01-introduction.md

 Luckily, there are tools to assist you:

-* [DMPOnline](https://dmponline.dcc.ac.uk/) - This is the tool most universities have chosen to offer, good guidance but typically not Life Science specific
+* [DMPOnline](https://dmponline.dcc.ac.uk/) - This is the tool most universities have chosen to offer; Good guidance but typically not Life Science specific

-* [Data Stewardship wizard](http://dsw.scilifelab.se/) - SciLifeLab, Life Science specific guidance
+* [Data Stewardship wizard](http://dsw.scilifelab.se/) - Provided by [SciLifeLab](https://www.scilifelab.se); Gives Life Science specific guidance

 {% include links.md %}